 If you are no longer a Chesapeake resident, your child will not be able to attend the CPS CPI program.

 EARLY CHILDHOOD SPECIAL EDUCATION

 Young students who have identified developmental delays may be eligible to attend classes that provide early childhood special education.
 Children ages 2 to 5 are enrolled in their neighborhood schools.
 Individualized educational programs are developed so that daily instruction is designed to address specific weaknesses and build on the strengths of each child.
 The program is cost-free for eligible students.
-For information regarding student testing and eligibility procedures, call 494-7600.
+For information regarding student testing and eligibility procedures, call the Office of Exceptional Learning, Edwards-Wilson Center, at 📞(757)494-7600.

-Reverse mainstream brings non-disabled children into preschool classes serving children with developmental delays.
+Reverse mainstream is a district program that brings non-disabled children into preschool classes serving children with developmental delays.
 It allows a variety of children to learn and play together, builds self-esteem, develops acceptance of others, provides age-appropriate peer models, and includes age-appropriate activities.
 Employees of the Chesapeake Public Schools and residents of Chesapeake may enroll their 3- or 4-year old children in the program.
 Space is limited and tuition will be a flat fee based upon the days of attendance.
 Payment will be expected at the time of registration.
 The child will NOT be permitted to start until FULL payment is received.
 In most cases, transportation is provided.
-Applications are available at schools with Early Childhood Special Education and kindergarten programs.

 CHESAPEAKE READY TO READ COALITION MEMBER ORGANIZATIONS